rust-lang/rustup-components-history/README.md

 producing web-pages like
 [https://rust-lang.github.io/rustup-components-history/](https://rust-lang.github.io/rustup-components-history/).

-Machine-readable information on the latests availability is can be fetched on a *per-component-per-target* basis, i.e.
+Machine-readable information on the latests availability can be fetched on a *per-component-per-target* basis, i.e.
 `https://rust-lang.github.io/rustup-components-history/$target/$package` where `$target` stands for a target host architecture, like `x86_64-unknown-linux-gnu`, and `$package` stands for a package